Inquiry-Based Learning: A Student-Centered Learning Process

 Moves through a

-And culminates in an
+And culminates in action.

 Inquiry isn't about filling in blanks on a worksheet.
 It requires research and critical thinking.